 In simple terms, the higher the bounce rate, the lower your ranking will be.
 Although creating original or insightful content is the first step towards slashing the bounce rate of your website, it’ll continue to be in vain if you fail to regulate the quality of your traffic.
 Therefore, businesses prefer getting their website frequented by those prospects who are more likely to make a purchase or maybe just engage with your content.
 Email campaigns or, more specifically, email newsletters let them achieve this objective with ease.

-Most businesses use newsletters to give their audience a preview of their content.
+Most businesses use free newsletter templates to give their audience a preview of their content.
 Subscribers that find the preview interesting follow the link to the main site, while the remaining ignore it.
 While getting your newsletters dismissed is obviously not an ideal outcome, in the longer scheme of things, businesses would rather have their target audience disregard their newsletters than bounce from their websites.
 Another benefit of driving qualified prospects is that it facilitates longer web sessions, improving the on-site engagement and consequently your search engine ranking.

 Here’s how the newsletters of some of the best brands in the market look like.